 *Please note, the funding for Money Follows the Person expired in September of 2016.
 While states can use their available funding through 2020, some states have depleted all of their funding.
 A bill has been proposed that will reauthorize MFP funding, but as of June 2018, it had not yet passed.

-This federal program via the U.S. Department of Energy provides assistance to homeowners to improve their home’s weather resistance thereby reducing their energy consumption and lowering their monthly utility bills.
-The program is not intended to pay for home modifications for the elderly or disabled but some weatherization improvements overlap with disability modifications.
-For example, in the process of replacing doors and windows to improve insulation, the replacements materials can also be selected to improve the home’s accessibility.
+This federal program via the U.S. Department of Energy provides assistance to low income homeowners to improve their home’s weather resistance thereby reducing their energy consumption and lowering their monthly utility bills.
+The program is not intended to pay for home modifications for the elderly or disabled, but some weatherization improvements overlap with disability modifications.
+For example, in the process of replacing doors and windows to improve insulation, the replacement materials can also be selected to improve the home’s accessibility.
 Narrow, drafty doorframes can be replaced with wider, wheelchair friendly ones.
 On average, $6,500 is spent per eligible applicant.
 Read more about the Weatherization Assistance Program.

 This program is referred to as VD-HCBS for short.
 It is designed to help veterans that potentially require nursing home care, to remain living in their homes.
 To achieve that goal, the program helps pay for home modifications or environmental accessibility adaptations that enable a disabled veteran to maintain their independence.
 Read about VD-HCBS eligibility requirements and benefits.

 A reverse mortgage is a loan that seniors take against their home’s equity.
 Similar to a home equity loan except it differs in that it does not have to be repaid until the home is sold or the owner moves out for a period of one year.
 This makes a reverse mortgage a good resource for those seniors who wish to make home modifications in order to remain living in their home or “age in place”.
 Learn more about reverse mortgages.

 There are many local programs that provide assistance for home modifications.
 This list will continue to grow over time.